jameshanlon/cheese/cheese/pages/overview.md

 - [Re:work](https://sites.google.com/site/reworkltd)
 - [Sustainable Westbury On Trym](http://www.suswot.org.uk)

-To obtain referrals for surveys, we have contacts with ohter socially-active groups, such as:
+To obtain referrals for surveys, we have contacts with other socially-active groups, such as:

 - [Acorn](https://acorntheunion.org.uk/)